- 1. Iceland Airwaves, Iceland

 Sofie is a freelance writer, translator and travel blogger who takes people with her on her travels in Belgium and beyond.
 Her blog Wonderful Wanderings focuses both on the must-sees and daily life, on the big attractions and the places you’d never find by yourself.
 You can connect with Sofie on Facebook.

 5. Rock in Rio Lisboa, Portugal

 Rock in Rio was born in Brazil in 1985.
-In 2004, it arrived to Portugal to stay, with pretty big gigs such as Paul McCartney, Kings of Lion and Foo Figthers in Belavista Park, a natural stage that becomes a rock city every edition.
-RiR has also been held in Spain and this year it will arrive to the US, being Vegas the chosen city for its opening in the country.
+In 2004, it arrived in Portugal to stay, with pretty big gigs such as Paul McCartney, Kings of Lion and Foo Fighters in Belavista Park, a natural stage that becomes a rock city every edition.
+RiR has also been held in Spain and this year it will arrive at the US, being Vegas the chosen city for its opening in the country.

 Last year, Rolling Stones and other bands celebrated in Lisbon the 10th anniversary, 90 thousand people enjoyed how Bruce Springsteen made a last minute surprise appearance after being invited by Jagger to join the party.
 Pretty epic.

 Inside the festival grounds, apart from a ferris wheel, there is Rock and Street dance, a food court and a chillout area.
 Unluckily, this one does not have a camping area and once you enter the festival, you can’t go out, a bit of a nuisance.
 But if you play along, it is one of your best bets in the country and you will be able to enjoy Lisbon, a fantastic city, as well!

 6. Main Square Festival, France